Commercial real estate in Mexico: overview

 The type of leased property (for example, commercial leases generally range from ten to 20 years and industrial leases from 15 to 20 years).

 Unless otherwise agreed, the tenant has no right to renew the lease without the landlord's consent.
 In most states, if a tenant continues to use a property after the lease term has expired, without opposition from the landlord, the lease is extended indefinitely, depending on if the property is rural or urban.
-Either party can terminate the lease in these circumstances, subject to the terms of the lease.
+Either party can terminate the lease in these circumstances, subject to the terms of the lease or by providing prior written notice within certain specific terms which vary from state to state.

 Restrictions on disposal